 At Christmas time, the city floats rafts on the pond.
-On these rafts are Christmas lights in the shape of Christmas trees.
+Christmas lights in the shape of Christmas trees sit on top of the rafts.
 (The last couple of years, the city has included other types of Christmas lights on the pond.)

-It is gorgeous — especially the lights reflecting on the water.
+The scene is gorgeous as the lights reflect on the water.

 A nearby city puts up all sorts of light displays in a city park.
 It is fun to go as a family and drive through the park to see the lights.